OfficialLambdax/BeamMP-ServerScripts/AntiCrash/README.md

 ## Feedback
 I got feedback from Ashmaker000 telling me that a number of 20 seconds in `TIME_UNTIL_KICK` also gives solid results

-## WIP
-Unlike my other scripts, this one yet has to undergo long term testing to fine tune the numbers and to perhaps introduce better ways of detecting it.